 Combining crosshead handles with rounded spouts and conventional lines, our traditional basin and bath taps are available in numerous configurations.
 We have both separate bath and basin taps, as well as mixers with a more traditional look.
 We also have bath shower mixers for a really sophisticated and classic style.

-Our [Coniston range of bath and basin taps] epitomises traditional style, but with a wide choice of configurations for modern convenience and comfort.
+The Camberley range of bath and basin taps from The Bath Co. epitomises traditional style, but with a wide choice of configurations for modern convenience and comfort.

 Contemporary basin and bath taps